melodyyangaws/sql-based-etl/README.md

 cdk bootstrap aws://<YOUR_ACCOUNT_NUMBER>/<YOUR_REGION> -c env=develop
 ```

 3. If an error appears during the CDK deploy `Failed to create resource.
-IAM role’s policy must include the "ec2:DescribeVpcs" action`, it means you have reach the quota limits of Amazon VPC resources per Region for your AWS account.
-Please change to a different region or a different account.
+IAM role’s policy must include the "ec2:DescribeVpcs" action`, it means you have reach the quota limits of Amazon VPC resources per Region in your AWS account.
+Please deploy to a different region or a different account.

 ## Connect to EKS cluster